vvsrrSunny/example-app/README.md

 * [Setup](#setup)

 ## General info
 This project has two objectives.
 One is to serve as a prsonal website and other, this project is properly dockerized.
-This project can be futher developed with out any installations.
+The other is this project can be futher developed with out any installations.
 Just installing docker is enough, we can have access to `npm`, `artisan` and `composer` commands using containers.

 ## Technologies
 Project is created with: